New Las Vegas COVID-19 testing site opens to traffic jam, delays

 On Christmas Eve, Clark County’s 14-day moving average of daily tests was at 7,500, according to data from the state Department of Health and Human Services.

-Just a few weeks later, that number topped 10,000, and does not included rapid at-home tests.
+Just a few weeks later, that number topped 10,000, and that does not include rapid at-home tests.
 The increased demand has also made it difficult to find a store that isn’t sold out of at-home tests, which are not tracked by county officials.

-The 7-day test positivity rate in Clark County was above 40 percent, jumping over 32 percentage points in the last month, according to the Southern Nevada Health District.
+The seven-day test positivity rate in Clark County was above 40 percent, jumping over 32 percentage points in the last month, according to the Southern Nevada Health District.

 Almost all the people at the stadium site stayed in their cars throughout the process, though branch director Joshua Lusch said walk-ins are accepted for people who don’t have vehicles or can’t get to the site with one.